MADE-Apps/legerity/docs/articles/tools/windows-driver.md

 - **W3C WebDriver protocol** for compatibility with modern Selenium and Appium clients.
 - **No Developer Mode required** on the Windows machine.
 - **Built on FlaUI/UIA3** which provides reliable access to the Windows UI Automation tree.
-- **Included in the repository** and distributed as a .NET global tool via NuGet.
+- **Included in the repository** and distributed as a self-contained executable via [GitHub Releases](https://github.com/MADE-Apps/legerity/releases).

 ## Supported capabilities